wobsoriano/nuxt-clerk-template/README.md

 This template shows how to use [Clerk](https://www.clerk.com) in a Nuxt application.

-VClerk is a developer-first authentication and user management solution.
+Clerk is a developer-first authentication and user management solution.
 This starter uses [Vue Clerk](https://vue-clerk.vercel.app), which provides pre-built Vue components and composables for login, signup, user profile, and organization management.
 [Vue Clerk](https://vue-clerk.vercel.app) is designed to be easy to use and customize, and can be dropped into any Vue or Nuxt application.

 This template allows you to get started with Clerk and Nuxt in a matter of minutes and includes: